Hiya, Rocky Trail Mates!

 Just 300m from the Rocky Trail event centre at Ourimbah State Forest you can experience the iconic Australian bush like never before.
 Get up-close and personal with native Australian wildlife and magnificent Gum trees, as you climb, weave and fly through the tree tops on self-guided rope courses.
 Flex your adventurous spirit and test yourself mentally and physically with over 100 elevated obstacles with rope ladders, wobbly bridges, tunnels, cargo-nets and zip lines. – Perfect for the accompanying families and friends while you race or as a pre- or post-race activity together!

-It’s whale watching season – did you know that more then 25,000 hump back whales migrate up the East Coast of Australia every year?
-The Central Coast has several fantastic headlands and vantage points to view this spectacular annual display.
+The Central Coast has several fantastic headlands and vantage points to view this region.
 Our favourite spots are: